High-power readout of a transmon qubit using a nonlinear coupling: Sample optimization

 \subsection{Sample design}

 As explained in the Section \ref{sec:implementation}, misaligning the transmon molecule and the 3D resonator can lead to remnants of transverse coupling and Purcell effect.
 In order to be less sensitive to misalignment, the design of the new generation of samples was changed to a circular shape, inspired by the concentric transmons \cite{Braumueller2016,Rahamim2017}.
-Since the energy of the dipole interaction is proportional to the magnitude of the dipole moment, the circular shape is meant to reduce the magnitude of the dipole moment of the qubit mode.
+Since the transverse coupling strength is proportional to the magnitude of the dipole moment, the circular shape is meant to reduce the magnitude of the dipole moment of the qubit mode.
 At the same time, the dipole moment of the ancilla mode should keep a large magnitude so that it hybridizes with the resonator mode.

 Eigenmode simulations were performed using Ansys HFSS, showing the field distribution of the qubit mode and the ancilla mode for the previous rectangular design \cite{Dassonneville2020} as well as the current circular design.
 All the modes are simulated for \SI{1}{\joule}oule of stored energy so that the results are comparable.
 Both simulated designs also have the same resonant frequencies: here, the qubit mode is around \SI{2}{\giga\hertz} and the ancilla mode is around \SI{3.5}{\giga\hertz}.
 From the simulations, we can compute the field distribution and the total average electric field generated by the eigenmode, as plotted in Fig. \ref{fig:hfss_simu}(c,d,e,f).